Carbon Dioxide Definition

 Carbon dioxide is a chemical compound composed of one carbon and two oxygen atoms bonded together.
 It is one of the important ingredients in photosynthesis, the process by which green plants prepare food and energy.
-It is a colorless, odorless gas and is soluble in water, ethanol, and acetone, It has a melting point of -55.6°C and has a boiling point of -78.5°C, It has a density of 1.977g/ml.
+It is a colourless, odourless gas and is soluble in water, ethanol, and acetone.
+It has a melting point of -55.6°C and has a boiling point of -78.5°C. It has a density of 1.977g/ml.

-Carbon dioxide is an important greenhouse gas that helps to trap heat in our atmosphere, but it is a minor component of Earth’s atmosphere.
-Atmospheric CO2 can be extracted from natural sources like volcanic outgassing, combustion of organic matter, and the respiration processes of living aerobic organisms and man-made sources of carbon dioxide can be obtained from the burning of fossil fuels for power generation and transport use.
+Carbon dioxide is an important greenhouse gas that helps to trap heat in our atmosphere, but it is a minor component of Earth's atmosphere.
+Atmospheric CO2 can be extracted from natural sources like volcanic outgassing, combustion of organic matter, and the respiration processes of living aerobic organisms, and man-made sources of carbon dioxide can be obtained from the burning of fossil fuels for power generation and transport use.
 It reacts with water to produce carbonic acid.
 It reacts with alkalis to give carbonates and bicarbonates as a product.
 It is also produced by fermentation and cellular respiration.
-In this topic we have discussed CO2 definition, Now we will study about properties and uses of carbon dioxide.
+In this topic, we have discussed the CO2 definition.
+Now we will study about properties and uses of carbon dioxide.

 It is a non-flammable gas.